smithwithatypo/algo_training/README.md

   - or `warmup binary_search` to do once
   - or `warmup 5` to do 5 reps of a random warmup
   - or `warmup binary_search 5` to do 5 reps of binary_search
+  - or `warmup all` to do 4 reps of all available warmups

 ``` Bash
 warmup() {